-As indicated in the table above, portfolio managers at the Adviser may manage numerous accounts for multiple clients.
-These accounts may include registered investment companies, other types of pooled accounts (e.g., collective investment Fund), and separate accounts (i.e., accounts managed on behalf of individuals or public or private institutions).
-Portfolio managers make investment decisions for each account based on the investment objectives and policies and other relevant investment considerations applicable to that portfolio.
+As indicated in the table above, the portfolio manager may manage numerous accounts for multiple clients.
+These accounts may include registered investment companies, other types of pooled accounts (e.g., collective investment funds), and separate accounts (i.e., accounts managed on behalf of individuals or public or private institutions).
+The portfolio manager makes investment decisions for each account based on the investment objectives and policies and other relevant investment considerations applicable to that portfolio.

-When a portfolio manager has responsibility for managing more than one account, potential conflicts of interest may arise.
+When the portfolio manager has responsibility for managing more than one account, potential conflicts of interest may arise.
 Those conflicts could include preferential treatment of one account over others in terms of allocation of resources or of investment opportunities.
 For instance, the Adviser may receive fees from certain accounts that are higher than the fee it receives from the Fund, or it may receive a performance-based fee on certain accounts.
 In those instances, the portfolio manager may have an incentive to favor the higher and/or performance-based fee accounts over the Fund.
 The Adviser has adopted policies and procedures designed to address these potential material conflicts.
-For instance, portfolio managers within the Adviser are normally responsible for all accounts within a certain investment discipline, and do not, absent special circumstances, differentiate among the various accounts when allocating resources.
-Additionally, the Adviser utilizes a system for allocating investment opportunities among portfolios that is designed to provide a fair and equitable allocation.
+For instance, the Adviser utilizes a system for allocating investment opportunities among portfolios that is designed to provide a fair and equitable allocation.

-Each portfolio manager receives a fixed salary and a share of the profits, if any, related to his ownership interest in the Adviser.
+As compensation, Mr. Seruma receives a share of the profits, if any, related to his ownership interest in the Adviser.